-Ariel Cisneros is a Senior Advisor at the Federal Reserve Bank of Kansas City—Denver Branch.
-Cisneros focuses on the community and economic development informational needs of bankers, community organization leaders, government officials and policy makers in the seven states of the Tenth District and throughout the Federal Reserve System.
+Ariel Cisneros is a lead community development advisor for the Federal Reserve Bank of Kansas City at the Denver Branch.
+Cisneros focuses on the community and economic development informational needs of bankers, community organization leaders, government officials and policy makers in the Tenth District and throughout the Federal Reserve System.

-He has completed research, developed products and organized conferences that provide information on community development investments, the Community Reinvestment Act (CRA), asset building strategies, Native Communities, disaster financial preparedness, and also makes presentations on these subjects.
-He serves on various committees and councils dedicated to community and economic development.
+He has completed research, developed products and organized conferences that provide information on community development investments, the Community Reinvestment Act (CRA), asset-building strategies, Native communities and disaster financial preparedness.
+He also speaks on these subjects.

 Highlights of his work include:

-- Developed Investment Connection, which has been identified as a valuable resource to inform and educate the funding community, including financial institutions, of the challenges and opportunities affecting low- and moderate-income people and communities, and has connected over $60 million in funding.
+- Investment Connection, a resource to inform and educate the funding community, including financial institutions, of the challenges and opportunities affecting low- and moderate-income people and communities, which has connected more than $60 million in funding.

-- Established District Interagency CRA Officer Roundtables in all seven states to inform bankers on current information and training on the CRA regulation, exam preparation and developing bank CRA compliance strategies for lending, investments and CD services.
+- District Interagency CRA Officer Roundtables, which inform bankers on current information and training on the CRA regulation, exam preparation and developing bank CRA compliance strategies for lending, investments and CD services.
 CRA 101: Interagency CRA Training Workshops

-- Various System work groups including CRA Modernization and External LinkMain Street Lending Program
+- System work groups including CRA Modernization and External LinkMain Street Lending Program.

-- Developed publications and programs such as the in-depth study of the Texas Colonias: A Thumbnail Sketch of the Conditions, Issues, Challenges and Opportunities, External LinkTEXAS COLONIAS - Dallas Fed recognized at the time as the Bible on Colonias and used by several state and federal agencies and the funding community, with additional work External LinkTexas Colonias, Housing and Infrastructure Issues - The Border Economy, June, 2001 - Dallas Fed
+- The in-depth study of the Texas Colonias: A Thumbnail Sketch of the Conditions, Issues, Challenges and Opportunities, External LinkTEXAS COLONIAS - Dallas Fed recognized at the time as the Bible on Colonias and used by several state and federal agencies and the funding community, with additional work External LinkTexas Colonias, Housing and Infrastructure Issues - The Border Economy, June, 2001 - Dallas Fed

 - Breaking Ground: A Beginner’s Guide for Non-Profit Developers